Now Reading

 10. They Make Feeling Good Their 1st Priority

+Another thing that might help French women stay slim is that they know they don’t have to suffer to be beautiful.
+Any kind of wellness ritual is pointless if it makes you miserable (check out my guide to self-care).
+And when you feel good, you look good.
 That is why French women prioritize pleasure as the key to healthy living.
-And in terms of food, truly enjoying what you eat, will leave you satisfied and content.
+In terms of food, truly enjoying what you eat will leave you satisfied and content.
 By maintaining a diet where you eat nourishing foods that you enjoy and make you feel good while also allowing yourself the occasional indulgence, you avoid a state of deprivation.